malufreitasl/cinema-tickets-py/README.md

 ## Project Requirements

-**Register Elements:**: users can register elements into the system.
+**Register Elements:** users can register elements into the system.

-**Query Elements:**: the system provides a feature to query or retrieve information about registered elements.
+**Query Elements:** the system provides a feature to query or retrieve information about registered elements.

-**Change State of Elements:**: users have the ability to alter the state of registered elements.
+**Change State of Elements:** users have the ability to alter the state of registered elements.

-**View Records by State or Element:**: functionality to view records based on their state or the specific element they are associated with.
+**View Records by State or Element:** functionality to view records based on their state or the specific element they are associated with.

-**View Records by Time Window:**: users can view records within a specified time period.
+**View Records by Time Window:** users can view records within a specified time period.

 ## Overview